MttArmstrong/Documentation/_episodes/01-introduction.md

 involved are:

 - _Time_: Writing good documentation can take time, and especially for projects with unreliable or limited funding, it can become a afterthought.
 It also introduces potential technical debt if interfaces or functionality change.
-- _Skill_: Writing good documentaton is _hard_.
+- _Skill_: Writing good documentation is _hard_.
 It must be practiced and practiced and practiced.
 People can become jaded by how much practice it takes to become truly skilled at documenting well.
-- _Process_: Does writing documentation feel unnatural or clunky to you?
+- _Process_: Does writing documentation feel unnatural or "clunky" to you?
 Without proper processes, writing documentation can feel like it's wasting your precious time.

 > ## What do you think of this documentation?
 >